ishwaribhosale20-prog/Predictive_pulse_blood_pressure_ml/README.md

 7. Model Comparison – Compare different models and choose the best one.
 8. Prediction – Predict blood pressure risk.
 9. Web Application – Create a simple interface for user input and prediction.

+## Prerequisites

+Before starting this project, the following tools and knowledge are required:

+### Programming Knowledge
+- Basic knowledge of Python
+- Basic understanding of Machine Learning

+### Tools Required
+- Python
+- Jupyter Notebook or Google Colab
+- Git and GitHub

+### Python Libraries
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Seaborn
+- Flask

+These prerequisites help in setting up the environment and running the project smoothly.
 9. Web Application – Create a simple interface for user input and prediction.